Secure Accommodation (Criteria) Reviews

 The Panel consists of the Chairperson and two other people, one of whom will be independent both of the local authority and the authority managing the secure unit.

-An IRO may sit as one of the other two Panel members (not as part of the IRO function), paragraph 4.14 IRO Handbook.The make up of the Panel should seek to be sensitive to issues that may be relevant to the child, e.g. ethnic background and gender.
+An IRO may sit as one of the other two Panel members (not as part of the IRO function), paragraph 4.14 IRO Handbook.The composition of the Panel should seek to be sensitive to issues that may be relevant to the child, e.g. ethnic background and gender.

 Secure Accommodation Reviews will be convened in the same way as Looked After Reviews.
 Notification will be sent to the child's social worker, Panel members and the relevant secure unit.
 An agenda and criteria to be considered at the review will be sent.